-But as the government prepares to updates it's statutory tools, regulators are already looking at what they have in the toolshed.
+But as the government prepares to propose reforms, regulators are already looking at their own statutory tools.
 The question now is a matter of who will take the lead.

 When it comes to the companies' exploitation of big data, Canada's Competition Bureau took stock as to whether the Competition Act was sufficient to keep the companies in check.
 After a round of consultations, the bureau did conclude that it could police the industry using just “the traditional framework of competition law enforcement.”